VIPER (rover): Post-cancellation developments

 In February 2025, NASA announced a new approach to potentially revive the VIPER mission through an industry partnership.
 The agency released an Announcement for Partnership Proposal seeking U.S. companies to deliver and operate the completed VIPER rover on the Moon.
 Under the proposed partnership, NASA would provide the already-built VIPER rover while the selected company would be responsible for the launch, landing, and surface operations, including data collection and dissemination, as well as all mission costs.
 As of May, 2025, discussions are still ongoing but collapsed.

 With the potential cuts from the second Donald Trump administration looming, the future of VIPER remains unclear.
 It is possible that the VIPER mission could be scrapped, and the team behind it face dismissal, and the VIPER name to be reused in unrelated contexts.

-Potential revival
+Revival

-On September 19, NASA announced the awarding of a Commercial Lunar Payload Services (CLPS) task order to Blue Origin, a commercial NASA partner apart of the Artemis Program using their Blue Moon MK1 Lander to land at the south pole of the Moon.
-As a part of this task order, Blue Origin has the option to deliver the rover to the Lunar surface.
+On September 19, 2025, NASA announced the awarding of a Commercial Lunar Payload Services (CLPS) task order to Blue Origin, a commercial NASA partner that is a part of the Artemis Program using their Blue Moon MK1 Lander to land at the south pole of the Moon.
+As a part of this task order, Blue Origin will deliver the rover to the lunar surface.
 Both NASA and Blue Origin have expressed eagerness in including VIPER as a part of the mission, but it is likely that the ultimate decision to include VIPER relies on the success of the first mission of the Blue Moon MK1 Lander, another CLPS mission.